DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Tools Evaluation

-To conduct our study, we select representative tools for vulnerability detection.
-Although there have been many tools proposed in recent years, not all of them are suitable for our study.
+To carry out our study, we selected representative tools for weakness detection.
+Although many tools have been proposed in recent years, not all of them are suitable for our study.
 Therefore, we define several criteria to filter appropriate tools:

-\begin{itemize} \item \textbf{State-of-the-art.} The tools are either published in top conferences or journals of software engineering and security, or well-known in industry (e.g., having thousands of stars on GitHub) before 2023.
+\begin{itemize} \item \textbf{State-of-the-art.} The tools are published in top-tier software engineering and security venues or well known in industry (e.g., having thousands of stars on GitHub) before May 2023.

-\item \textbf{Avaliable and scalable.} The tools are publicly available.
-The tools should be convenient for analyzing large-scale smart contracts (e.g., supporting a command-line interface).
+\item \textbf{Avaliable and scalable.} The tools are publicly available and convenient for analyzing large-scale smart contracts (e.g., supporting a command-line interface).

 \item \textbf{Supporting multiple Solidity versions.} Since the smart contracts in our dataset are of multiple Solidity versions, the tools should have the ability to analyze the smart contracts in various Solidity versions.